odysseyindia/odyssey-tours/content/english/tim/itineraries/indian-highlights/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/rajasthan/cities/jaipur/excursions/early-morning-cycle-tour-of-jaipur/
-        title: Early morning cycle tour of Jaipur
+        title: Early morning cycle tour of Jaipur's Pink City
         content: >-
-          In the early morning, you join a small group of like-minded travellers for a unique journey by bicycle into the streets of the old city.
-You experience the true Jaipur, as you cycle through the narrow alleys to get a peek into homes, kitchens and workshops.
+          In the early morning, you join a small group for a unique journey by bicycle into the streets of the old city.
+You will experience the true Jaipur as you cycle through the narrow alleys to get a peek into homes, kitchens and workshops.
 You learn about the lives of the locals and the history of the city, and visit the colourful and bustling vegetable and flower markets.
-You also enjoy a traditional Rajasthani breakfast in a local house.
+You will also enjoy a traditional Rajasthani breakfast in a local house.
         date: ''
         etd: ''
         duration: ''
       - type: excursion
         url: >-
           /destinations/india/states/rajasthan/cities/jaipur/excursions/half-day-excursion-to-amber-fort/
-        title: Half day excursion to Amber Fort
+        title: Morning guided excursion to Amber Fort
         content: >-
           You will meet your guide directly after the cycling tour, who will accompany you to Amber Fort, just to the north of Jaipur.
 There is a